-With total spending at $3 trillion a year, or 18 percent of the U.S. economy, America’s healthcare system is the most expensive in the world.
+With total spending at approximately $3.4 trillion a year, or 18 percent of the U.S. economy, America’s healthcare system is the most expensive in the world.
 Spending has increased faster than inflation, the economy, or wages—yet when it comes to quality and health outcomes, performance is often no better than in most other developed nations, and in some instances, it is much worse.
 Experts agree that a significant amount of the care being provided is unnecessary or is being delivered inefficiently.
 Increasing the quality and decreasing the cost of U.S. healthcare is important for many reasons, including improving Americans’ quality of life and strengthening the economy.

 An expensive healthcare system that delivers poor outcomes threatens our health and undermines our economy.
 The good news is that there are many opportunities to transform American healthcare into a high-performing system that provides higher quality care at a lower cost.”